Mount Lavinia Hotel: History

 In 1805 Sir Thomas Maitland was appointed as the second governor of British Ceylon.
 He had acquired land at "Galkissa" (Mount Lavinia) and decided in 1806 to construct a personal residence there.

 Legend has it that at a welcoming party held in his honour upon his arrival in the island he saw Lovina Aponsuwa, a local mestizo dancer, whose father was the headman of the dancing troupe.
 Maitland fell in love with Aponsuwa, who had been born to Portuguese and Sinhalese parents.
-During construction, the governor arranged to build a secret tunnel between Aponsuwa's house which was located nearby, one end inside her house and the other inside his wine cellar, so that the lovers could meet in secret.
+During construction, the governor arranged to build a secret tunnel between Aponsuwa's nearby house and his wine cellar, so that the lovers could meet in secret.

 Sir James Mackintosh, a friend of the governor, wrote in 1810 that it was "a bungalow of one storey, rustic on the outside, but handsomely laid out, and furnished beautifully".

 Sir Thomas Maitland was recalled from Ceylon in 1811 and appointed the governor of Malta, where he died a bachelor.

 The statue of 'Lady' Lavinia, as the girl later became known, can be found in the middle of a water fountain at the entrance of the hotel.

 The next governor, Sir Robert Brownrigg recommended a further purchase of the surrounding land, 35 acres from 14 landowners for 18,000 Rix dollars.

-Sir Edward Barnes during his second term as governor, undertook significant extensions and improvements to the building.
-"Barnes set to work on his grand plans.
-Mount Lavinia was to be his ultimate creation; a magnificent residence fit for the Grand Master, such as Versailles was to Louis XIV".
+Sir Edward Barnes undertook significant extensions and improvements to the building during his second term as governor.
+"Mount Lavinia was to be his ultimate creation; a magnificent residence fit for the Grand Master, such as Versailles was to Louis XIV".

 British military engineers redesigned the house on the lines of an Italian villa.
 Captain Edward Sanderson of the Royal Engineers, was the designer and master builder under Barnes’ watchful eye.
 The building was modelled on the ‘Banqueting House’ in Whitehall, a creation of architect Inigo Jones, also known as the ‘English Palace’.
 The Banqueting House was refurbished by architect Sir John Soane.
 "Not only does the date of the refacing of the Banqueting House coincide perfectly with the building of Mount Lavinia but a marked similarity in style is also apparent between the two buildings.
 Inigo Jones had used the Ionic and Corinthian orders, the height of urban sophistication.
 At Mount Lavinia, which offered a country setting, Sanderson used the simpler Doric order and superimposed the Ionic.
 This pattern had been used by Palladio in building his Palazzo Chiericati in Vicenza, Italy."